Frobenius generation for algebraic stacks: Introduction

 \begin{proposition} Let $\mathcal{X}$ be a concentrated $F$-finite Deligne--Mumford stack with separated diagonal.
 Consider an \'{e}tale surjective morphism $U\to \mathcal{X}$ from an affine scheme where $F_\ast \mathcal{O}_U$ is minimally generated by $N$ local sections.
-Then, in \Cref{introthm:Frobenius_generation}, one can take $e \geq \lceil \log_p (N) \rceil$.
+Then, in \Cref{introthm:Frobenius_generation}, one can take $e> \log_p (N) $.
 In particular, $N$ is always finite and independent of $Z$. \end{proposition}

+See \Cref{prop:Frobenius_generation_bound}.
 The case in which $F_\ast^e \mathcal{O}_X$ is a strong generator of $D^b_{\operatorname{coh}}(X)$ for $e\gg 0$ on an $F$-finite scheme was studied in \cite{Ballard/Iyengar/Lank/Mukhopadhyay/Pollitz:2023}.
 This holds when $X$ is quasi-affine, but not necessarily in the global setting.
-In particular, a smooth projective curve over an algebraically closed field satisfies this condition if and only if the curve has genus zero.
+In particular, a smooth projective curve over an algebraically closed field satisfies this condition if, and only if, the curve has genus zero.

 It is natural to ask when analogous conditions hold for algebraic stacks in prime characteristic.
-That is, $F_\ast^e \mathcal{O}_{\mathcal{X}}$ is a classical or strong generator for $D^b_{\operatorname{coh}}$ with $\mathcal{X}$ an $F$-finite algebraic stack.
+That is, $F_\ast^e \mathcal{O}_{\mathcal{X}}$ is a classical or strong generator for $D^b_{\operatorname{coh}}(\mathcal{X})$ with $\mathcal{X}$ an $F$-finite algebraic stack.
 We partially address this condition for tame stacky curves over an algebraically closed field of prime characteristic in \Cref{prop:F-thickness_stacky_curve}.

 In a related direction, \cite{Hanlon/Hicks/Lazarev:2024} and \cite{Favero/Huang:2023} show that this property holds for many toric stacks, even beyond the Deligne--Mumford setting.
 It would be interesting to determine the precise class of toric stacks for which this property is satisfied.